Cheesy Chicken Broccoli Orzo: A Creamy One-Pot Comfort Dinner

 Optional Flavour Boosters

-• Crushed red pepper flakes for gentle heat
+- Crushed red pepper bits for gentle heat

-Fresh broccoli brings a bright, earthy note, but frozen broccoli works perfectly if you’re in a pinch.
-Sharp cheddar melts beautifully and adds a bite, while Parmesan lends a nutty richness.
-Choosing whole milk or cream will create that signature silky sauce without feeling heavy.
+Fresh broccoli adds brightness, but frozen works if needed.
+Sharp cheddar melts well and adds bite; Parmesan gives nutty richness.
+Whole milk or cream makes a silky sauce that isn’t heavy.

 Step-by-Step Preparation Guide